danny-avila/LibreChat/docs/install/configuration/ai_endpoints.md

   - Fetching models isn't supported
   - Note: Some models currently work better than others, answers are very short (at least when using the free tier).

-- The example includes a model list, which was last updated on February 27, 2024, for your convenience.
+- The example includes a model list, which was last updated on May 09, 2024, for your convenience.

 ```yaml
    - name: 'HuggingFace'